internetlimited/2mcgithub/sites/all/modules/README.txt

-Place downloaded and custom modules that extend your site functionality beyond Drupal core in this directory to ensure clean separation from core modules and to facilitate safe, self-contained code updates.
+Please place downloaded and custom modules that extend your site functionality beyond Drupal core in this directory to ensure clean separation from core modules and to facilitate safe, self-contained code updates.
 Contributed modules from the Drupal community may be downloaded at http://drupal.org/project/modules.